data61/PSL/README.md

-**This branch PaMpeR contains an experimental implementation of a Proof Method Recommendation system, PaMpeR.**
+**This branch PaMpeR contains a Proof Method Recommendation system, PaMpeR.
+Please import PaMpeR/PaMpeR.thy to your theory file to elicit recommendations from PaMpeR.**

-**Please not that PaMpeR is still work in progress.**

 # PSL